-From the start of his career, Eminem has never been afraid of speaking his mind, attacking pop stars in the industry, his ex-wife and his own mother.
-But now the rapper is extending a heartfelt apology to his mother with the music video for "Headlights."
+From the start of his career, Eminem has never been afraid of speaking his mind, attacking pop stars in the industry, his ex-wife and his own mother but now the rapper is now extending a heartfelt apology to his mother with the music video for “Headlights.”

 The “Lose Yourself” singer is known for being very open and honest through his music and fans appreciate that they can connect with the artist on such an intimate level.
 This music video is just another example of Eminem being open and honest with fans, even if it was painful for the rapper to explore musically.

 The lyrics to “Headlights” has power and emotion behind every word and fans feel the weight of every word when Eminem performs the song.
 What Spike Lee has done is translate that emotion and heartfelt guilt into a video that feels real, honest and emotional.
 This is sensitive and personal material for the Eminem and that comes across in the video.

 It is not over the top and feels like an honest apology from Eminem to his mother.

 The song and video conclude with the line, “I’ll always love you from afar cause you’re my momma.”
 Eminem has gone on a personal journey that has taken him from cleaning out his closet to reflecting on the headlights of his past.